MatthewPierson/PyBoot/README.md

 ## Known Issues

 - Very high storage usage after downgrading.
-Can be partially mitigated with a "Reset content and settings" (mobile_obliterator is called after the downgrade by successiondown but sometimes it doesn't run)
+Can be partially mitigated with a "Reset content and settings" (mobile_obliterator is called after the downgrade by successiondown but sometimes it doesn't run) You could also try [this](https://github.com/MatthewPierson/PyBoot/issues/2) but I haven't tested this so you'd be on your own.

 - Some IPSW's won't download from Apple's servers.
 Can be avoided by either picking a different iOS version or by providing a rootfs dmg in the correct folder

-- Jailbreak's don't work after downgrading.
+- ~~Jailbreak's don't work after downgrading.
 No current method to jailbreak devices downgraded by this method.
-Checkra1n will give OTA error when installing Cydia (Might be possible to fix) and Unc0ver fails when attempting to find kernel offsets (Probably can't fix)
+Checkra1n will give OTA error when installing Cydia (Might be possible to fix) and Unc0ver fails when attempting to find kernel offsets (Probably can't fix)~~ Unc0ver 4.1.0 and higher should work fine for jailbreaking 13.x - 13.3, you still can't use Checkra1n however as that will cause broken WiFi on boot, plus other issues.
+Electra does work for jailbreaking 11.x, but has some issues that you can fix by following [this tweet from coolstar](https://twitter.com/CStar_OW/status/1233241107661615108) after jailbreaking.
+12.x jailbreaks are untested, will edit README with info later.

 - Some iOS versions won't boot due to SEP incompatibilities.
 I have this partially mitigated by including a check for whether SEP is compatible or not, but obviously this is bypassable.

+## Help PyBoot is giving me errors!

+- First make sure you have ran "pip3 install -r requirements.txt" before doing anything

+- If you are getting irecovery related errors, download [this bash script](https://gist.github.com/MatthewPierson/3838e6192120f27b195b2f284f5737c6) and run it

 ## Credits